gillianlaming/NewsSite/README.md

 For our creative portion, we added the ability to search our webpage for a specific story.
 The search bar is found on the homepage of our site.
 The user can either type in the complete title of a story, or a keyword found in a title, and the user will be directed to a page with all of the search results.

+#We hope you enjoy The Turnip as much as we do!#